unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/login-client-configuration.md

 * **profile** maps to the [profile scope](../get-started-login/scopes-for-login.md#profile)
 * **social** maps to the [social scope](../get-started-login/scopes-for-login.md#social)

 All [scopes](../get-started-login/scopes-for-login.md) are enabled by default.
-To limit the scopes that the application can request, simply uncheck those scopes.
+To limit the scopes that application for this client can request, simply uncheck those scopes.

 <figure>

 ![toggling login client scopes](/images/login-client-toggle-scopes.gif)

-<figcaption>Customizing Login Client Scopes</figcaption>
+<figcaption>Disabling Client Scopes</figcaption>
 </figure>

 ## Step 5: Save Your Changes